 Each student should schedule an appointment to discuss his/her paper with me no later than the week following Spring Break.

-The exam will consist of five identification questions, each requiring about a 50-word response, and three short essay questions, requiring a 200-word response.
-The questions will be based on the material we covered in the first six weeks of the class.
+Take Home Exam The take home midterm exam will consist of five identification questions and three short essay questions.
+The questions will be based on the material we covered in the first half of the class.

-Much like the midterm exam, the final exam will five identification questions, each requiring about a 50-word response, and three short essay questions, requiring a 200-word response.
+In-Class Exam Much like the midterm exam, the final exam will consist of five identification questions and three short essay questions.
 The exam will cover the material from the second half of the course.